 “MMS discovered electron magnetic reconnection, a new process much different from the standard magnetic reconnection that happens in calmer areas around Earth,” said Tai Phan, a senior fellow in the Space Sciences Laboratory at the University of California, Berkeley and the lead author of the paper.
 “This finding helps scientists understand how turbulent magnetic fields dissipate energy throughout the cosmos”.

 Because turbulent reconnection involves only electrons, it remained hidden from scientists looking for the telltale signature of standard magnetic reconnection: ion jets.
-Compared with standard reconnection, in which broad jets of ions stream out tens of thousands of miles from the site of reconnection, turbulent reconnection ejects narrow jets of electrons only a couple miles wide.
+Compared with standard reconnection, in which broad jets of ions stream out tens of thousands of miles from the site of reconnection, turbulent reconnection ejects narrow jets of electrons only a couple of miles wide.

 But MMS scientists were able to leverage the design of one instrument, the Fast Plasma Investigation, to create a technique that allowed them to read between the lines and gather extra data points to resolve the jets.

 “The key event of the paper happens in 45 milliseconds.
 This would be one data point with the regular data,” said Amy Rager, a graduate student at the Catholic University of America in Washington, D.C., who worked at NASA’s Goddard Space Flight Center to develop the technique.
 “But instead we can get six to seven data points in that region with this method, allowing us to understand what is happening.”

 With the new method, MMS scientists are hopeful they can comb through existing data sets to find more of these events and other unexpected discoveries as well.